List of people from the London Borough of Richmond upon Thames: People in Twickenham

 Twickenham, the administrative centre of the London Borough of Richmond upon Thames, has an extensive town centre and is the home of rugby union, with hundreds of thousands of spectators visiting Twickenham Stadium, the world's largest rugby stadium, each year.
 The historic riverside area includes 18th-century buildings and pleasure grounds, many of which survive intact.
 This area has three grand period mansions with public access: York House, Marble Hill House and Strawberry Hill House.
 (Another has been lost, that belonging to 18th-century poet Alexander Pope.)
 Among these is the neo-Gothic prototype home of Horace Walpole which has given its name to a whole district, Strawberry Hill, and is linked with Britain's oldest Roman Catholic university, St Mary's University, Twickenham.

 The 1818 Enclosure Award led to the development of land to the west of the town centre largely between the present-day Staines and Hampton Roads, where new roads – Workhouse Road, Middle Road, 3rd, 2nd and 1st Common Roads (now First to Fifth Cross Roads respectively) – were laid out.
 During the 18th and 19th centuries, a number of fine houses were built and Twickenham became a popular place of residence for people of "fashion and distinction".
-Further development was stimulated by the opening of Twickenham station in 1848.
+Further development was stimulated by the opening of Twickenham railway station in 1848.